ConceptFusion: Open-set Multimodal 3D Mapping: Concurrent work

 Another recent approach by Mazur~\etal{}~\cite{FeatureRealisticFusion} performs real-time fusion of features from foundation models for images, such as DINO~\cite{dino}, into compact 3D neural maps.
 Our approach, while open-set in this spirit, extends to multiple modalities such as language and audio; presenting a novel method to extract per-pixel features from CLIP.

 Perhaps the closest approach to ours is semantic abstraction by Ha and Song~\cite{semantic-abstraction}, which also proposes a zero-shot approach to computing 3D-aligned CLIP features.
 They explore a different mechanism (attention-explainability~\cite{attention-explainability}) to extract relevant regions corresponding to a text query; and demonstrate a complementary set of capabilities (completion of partly-observed objects, localizing hidden objects from language descriptions).
 We refer the interested reader to~\cite{semantic-abstraction} for more details.
 In this work, we focus on unconditionally assigning CLIP features to image pixels and subsequently to 3D maps; over a wide variety of 3D perception and robotics tasks.
+A recently proposed approach, 3D-CLR~\cite{3dclr}, also proposes neural operators for concept learning over 3D scenes.
+This inspires our design of 3D spatial query modules, however with a significant difference: we lift foundation model features to 3D in a zeroshot manner, preserving the full range of capabilities the models are equipped with; while ~\cite{3dclr} relies on LSeg~\cite{lseg}.